 - No daily housekeeping

 Basic cabins sleep 4 people (a full-size bed and a twin bunk bed) and are available during the summer months only.
-Pets are permitted in select cabins.
+Pets are permitted in designated cabins.

 Pike Lake State Park Campground is heavily wooded and in walking distance to many park facilities.
 Pets are permitted on all camp sites.